jkiec/Data_analysis_Excel_PowerBI/README.md

-# Data-analysis
+# Data_analysis_Excel_PowerBi
-The repository icludes projects that I completed as part of the Udemy courses: "Microsoft Excel: Business Intelligence w/ Power Query & DAX" and "Microsoft Power BI Desktop for Business Intelligence".
+The repository includes projects completed as part of the Udemy courses: "Microsoft Excel: Business Intelligence w/ Power Query & DAX" and "Microsoft Power BI Desktop for Business Intelligence".
 The projects present data analysis using Excel and Microsoft Power BI.
-As part of the projects:
+It contains the following parts:
-- I used ETL process using Power Query to prepare data,
+- ETL process using Power Query to prepare data,
-- I built a relational data model,
+- a relational data model,
-- I added calculations using DAX,
+- calculations using DAX,
-- I analyzed the data using Power Pivot (project 1)
+- analysing data using Power Pivot (project 1)
-- I created a dynamic interactive report (project 2).
+- dynamic interactive report (project 2).

 The goals of the projects were:
 - KPI tracking (project 2),